BradleyCodeU/bradleycodeu.github.io/_apcsp/py/pythonfunctions.md

 ```

 ## Calling a Function
 Calling a function means "running" that function.
+You have probably already called the print function by writing: ```print("Hello world")```.
 Functions do not run until you call them.
 To call a function, use the function name followed by parenthesis:

 ```python
 # call the sayBonjour function